AndreasFaust/gatsby-plugin-transitions/README.md

 ### 3. Create default Layout-file

+Activate `gatsby-plugin-layout`.
+Either do it your own way, or take the default path:

-Create the folder `src/layouts` and the file `src/layouts/index.js`.
+- Create the folder `src/layouts` and the file `src/layouts/index.js`.
-Here you need to wrap all `children` into the component `TransitionProvider`
+- Here you need to wrap all `children` into the component `TransitionProvider`

 ```jsx
 import React from "react";